Impact of the COVID-19 pandemic on the video game industry

-The video game industry has been substantially impacted by the COVID-19 pandemic in various ways, most often due to concerns over travel to and from China or elsewhere, and delays in the manufacturing processes within China.
+The video game industry has been substantially impacted by COVID-19 pandemic restrictions in various ways, most often due to concerns over travel to and from China or elsewhere, and delays in the manufacturing processes within China.

 Overview

-In contrast to many other economic sectors that are drastically affected by the pandemic, the video game industry has been more resilient.
+In contrast to many other economic sectors that are drastically affected by the pandemic restrictions, the video game industry has been more resilient.
 Most video game developers, publishers, and operators have been able to maintain operations with employees remote working to sustain game development and digital releases, though some productivity issues arose.
 With many people globally at home and unable to work, online gaming has observed record numbers of players during the pandemic as a popular activity to counter physical distancing for society, a practice recommended by the World Health Organization that helped boost revenues for many companies in the gaming industry.
+However, a 2025 meta-analysis of self-reported player data found that the overall increase in gaming time compared with pre-pandemic levels was small, with the largest surge occurring in the second quarter of 2020 and being more pronounced in Europe than in Asia.

 There have still been negative impacts on the industry, notably with major trade events like E3 2020 cancelled or postponed which may have impacted relationships between the smaller developers and publishers.
 This has particularly impacted indie developers who typically use these events for face-to-face meetings with potential partners to gain funding and publishing support, and caused them to have to delay or cancel projects.
 Many esport leagues had to alter plans for their games, transitioning from live events to remote play or cancellation altogether.
 Portions of the sector that relied on physical products, such as retail stores and peripheral makers, as well as those dependent on in-person activities such as quality assurance through playtesting, ratings evaluation, and marketing, also struggled with global stay-at-home orders.

-As the origin of the pandemic, China is expected to impact the supply chains for electronics, which may limit hardware availability once the pandemic begins to be resolved.
-However, it did not impact plans for Microsoft and Sony to release the Xbox Series X and PlayStation 5 respectively in Fall 2020.
+As the origin of the pandemic, China was expected to impact the supply chains for electronics, which may limit hardware availability once the pandemic begins to be resolved.
+However, it did not impact plans for Microsoft and Sony to release the Xbox Series X and PlayStation 5 respectively in fall 2020.

-Cancelled or affected industry events
+Affected industry events

 Many trade events and expositions for the industry were cancelled or postponed due to bans against public gatherings during the pandemic.
-E3 2020 was cancelled by March 2020 by the Entertainment Software Association (ESA).
-On 11 March 2020, the ESA affirmed that they cancelled the physical event as they were looking to arrange for virtual presentations from its exhibitors, but by April 2020, they determined that the logistics of arranging a virtual event was too difficult due to disruptions from the pandemic, and cancelled the event in 2020, with plans in place to return in 2021.
-The ESA offered the E3 website to help partners support product announcements in lieu of E3's cancellation.
-Additional events were arranged to substitute for the trade event, such as Geoff Keighley arranging a four-month Summer Game Fest with several game developers, publishers, and other industry leaders to provide announcements and game demos from May to August 2020.

-Other cancelled or postponed events included:
+The pandemic led to some longer term changes in the way the industry handled public outreach, such as increasing its reliance on digital marketing.
+The increasing importance of Nintendo Direct streams are an example of this.